Quantum decay of magnons in the unfrustrated honeycomb Heisenberg model: Results

 \cref{fig:qmc_se_cst_disp}b shows the two lowest eigenvalues $\epsilon_{1,2}$ of the two-magnon subspace.
 We find clear evidence that the lowest eigenvalue $\epsilon_1$ is connected to a two-magnon bound state as it lies well below the bare dispersion $\omega_\mathrm{qpc}$ whereas $\epsilon_2$ coincides with $\omega_\mathrm{qpc}$.
 Interestingly, the dispersion of the bound state $\epsilon_1$ coincides with the dispersion $\tilde{\omega}_{\mathrm{qpc}}$, which gives a strong evidence that $\tilde{\omega}_{\mathrm{qpc}}$ in the area around $M$ and $K$ consists of excitations of three magnons instead of a single magnon.
 Thus, the true single-magnon dispersion merges with the continuum as it is not the lowest lying energy in this region anymore, which stands in contrast to the observation made for the Heisenberg model on a square lattice.
 This observation perfectly aligns with the divergence of the \gls{qpc} generator, as it is not possible to decouple the different magnon subspaces, resulting in a divergent flow.

 When considering a stopped flow, we observe that the attempt to rotate the non-particle-conserving terms, especially scattering terms, to zero leads to strong interaction effects between magnons.
 If the flow is not stopped, these effects will ultimately result in the divergence of the \gls{qpc} flow.
 Although the stopped \gls{cst} captures the height and the formation of the local minimum at the $K$-point quantitatively, the formation of the plateau between $M$- and $K$-point appears to be inaccurate because QMC predicts a notably higher maximum.
 We suspect that errors stemming from the truncation and the unachievable endeavor of the \gls{qpc} generator to untangle the different magnon spaces lead to this unphysical plateau.
+Thus, we consider the large extent of the bound state and the resulting plateau in the \gls{cst} dispersion as artifact as they are not supported by the other methods.
+The clear binding tendency provides evidence that the mechanism of magnon decay is related to bound states.
+We stress that the mere fact that the particle-conserving generator yields a diverging flow indicates that three-magnon states are shifted below one-magnon states energetically supporting this scenario of decay.
 A generator scheme which distinguishes the $1:3$ processes according to the momentum suggests itself to explore the plateau further by an improved flow.
 But this exceeds the scope of this article.

 We also analyzed the behavior of this plateau in dependence on the flow parameter $\ell$.
 The plateau forms early in the flow and its height decreases overall as $\ell$ increases.
 It is particularly impressive that the height aligns well with that of QMC results at the $K$-point when the previously defined stop condition for the flow is met.